 \subsection{Cascades}

 \la{sec:cascade}

-The turbulence cascade does not properly belong to a paper on coherent structures, although the reason may be that we don't know enough to link the two, but we cannot completely avoid the subject because we have found several examples of multiscale turbulence, and many of the open questions that we have identified involve multiscale interactions.
-Cascades are models for the multiscale interactions of the flow.
-They do not necessarily imply a process in which some quantity flows in scale space, but the most successful predictions are about those that do, because the transferred quantity provides a link among the cascade stages.
+The turbulence cascade does not properly belong to a paper on coherent structures in chaotic flows, although the reason may be that we don't know enough to link the two, but we cannot completely avoid the subject because we have found several examples of multiscale turbulence, and many of the open questions that we have identified involve multiscale interactions.
+Cascades are models for the those interactions.
+They do not necessarily imply the flow of some quantity in scale space, but the most successful predictions are about those that do, because the transferred quantity provides a link among the cascade stages.